HarshitKumar9030/HarshitKumar9030/README.md

 ## I'm a Developer and a student!!

 - 🌱 I’m currently learning everything 🤣
-- 🙏 OK I know js, css, sass , node , react , java blablabla..
+- 🙏 OK I know js, css, sass , node , react , php
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw.
 - 😆 I love to watch animes.
 - 👌 My favourites are - Death Note , Pokemon XYZ , Codebreaker , Your lie in April , Demon Slayer and Kaguya-sama
+- 🎵 I love to listen music especially Japanese music very much.
 - 💕 I love to study Science when I am free otherwise I study it daily too.
 - 🎶 I love to play Guitar.